gramineproject/graphene/Documentation/oldwiki/Graphene-SGX-Quick-Start.md

-Before you run any application in Graphene-SGX, please make sure the Intel SGX Linux SDK and Linux driver are installed on your system.
-We recommend using Intel SGX Linux SDK and Linux driver __later than 2.1__.
+Before you run any applications in Graphene-SGX, please make sure the Intel SGX Linux SDK and Linux driver are installed on your system.
+We recommend using Intel SGX Linux SDK and Linux driver no older than 2.1.

-If Intel SGX Linux SDK and Linux driver are not installed, please from the README in <https://github.com/01org/linux-sgx> and <https://github.com/01org/linux-sgx-driver> to download and install them.
+If Intel SGX Linux SDK and Linux driver are not installed, please follow the READMEs in
+<https://github.com/01org/linux-sgx> and <https://github.com/01org/linux-sgx-driver> to download and
+install them.

 ### 1. Ensure That Intel SGX is Enabled on Your Platform

     lsmod | grep isgx
     ps ax | grep [a]esm_service

 The first command should list `isgx` and the second command should list the process status of `aesm_service`.

 ### 2. Clone the Repository and Set the Home Directory of Graphene

     git clone https://github.com/oscarlab/graphene.git
+    cd graphene
+    git submodule update --init -- Pal/src/host/Linux-SGX/sgx-driver/
-    export GRAPHENE_DIR=$PWD/graphene
+    export GRAPHENE_DIR=$PWD

 ### 3. Prepare a Signing Key

     cd $GRAPHENE_DIR/Pal/src/host/Linux-SGX/signer
     openssl genrsa -3 -out enclave-key.pem 3072

-### 4. Build PAL
+### 4. Build Graphene (Including the SGX PAL and te LibOS)

-    cd $GRAPHENE_DIR/Pal/src
+    cd $GRAPHENE_DIR
-    git submodule update --init -- $GRAPHENE_DIR/Pal/src/host/Linux-SGX/sgx-driver/
     make SGX=1

 ### 5. Build and Install Graphene SGX Driver